AlexAlexandrou/chat-app/README.md

 # Simple chat application deployed in Kubernetes

-This is a simple chat server that allows clients to connect to it and chat over TCP.
+This is a very simple application created to get familiar with the basics of k8s and golang.
+It allows users to connect to it and chat.

 ## Server side
 `/server`

-This is where the server that will run the chat app is stored.
-If you want to change to the way the server operates you will need to make your changes there.
+This is where the server will be stored that runs the chat app.

 ## Client/User side
 `/client`